MikeShepard/WPFBot3000/WPFBot3000/docs/TextBlock.md

 ## PARAMETERS

 ### -Text
-The text to be loaded into the textblock
+The text to be loaded into the TextBlock

 ```yaml
 Type: String